ap-automation

 Automation-assisted Decision-Making

 AP automation is an accountant’s best ally in the consultancy department.
-An automated AP workflow not only streamlines the process, but makes it more transparent and open to action.
-Accountants can glean key insights from the business’ payment trends, for example, which can factor into crucial decisions.
-Strategies and projects can be planned around the business’ payment patterns to ensure there is sufficient cash flow at crucial junctures.
+An automated AP workflow not only streamlines the process but also makes it more transparent and open to action.
+Accountants can glean key insights from the business’s payment trends, for example, which can factor into crucial decisions.
+Strategies and projects can be planned around the business’s payment patterns to ensure there is sufficient cash flow at crucial junctures.

 These are just some examples of the benefits of AP automation in the decision-making room.